borisdayma/huggingtweets/README.md

 Lot more research to do:

-* pretty impressive results on such tiny datasets (100 kB) ;
-* predictions are definitely better the more data we have (too bad we're limited to only 3200 tweets) ; if you don't have enough data just try a few different seeds to see if you get something interesting ;
-* I thought it would mainly memorize tweets but there's definitely creativity ; I want to test training top layers vs bottom layers to see how it affects learning of lexical field (subject of content) vs memorizing words ;
+* test training top layers vs bottom layers to see how it affects learning of lexical field (subject of content) vs word predictions, memorization vs creativity ;
 * losses are not the same based on people (Karpathy is the hardest to predict) ;
 * data pre-processing can be optimized (padding, end tokens…) ;
 * I could augment text data ;